 In 1996, the Swedish International Development Cooperation Agency (Sida) and other donors worked with the Cambodian government in an attempt to rebuild confidence in public institutions and improve economic welfare by strengthening local democracy and administration.
+The Seila Programme started as a pilot project in four municipalities.
+These were then scaled up and institutionalised through the establishment of the Commune/Sangkat Fund (CSF).

-The evaluation shows that the programme generated considerable socioeconomic effects even in the years after the donors withdrew, around 2010.
-The Commune/Sangkat Fund considerably increased the level of economic development in the areas concerned.
+- The Commune/Sangkat Fund considerably increased the level of economic development in the areas concerned.
 The biggest impact was in infrastructure and road projects in rural areas.

 Ariel BenYishay Chief Economist, AidData

 Brad Parks, Executive Director, AidData

 Rachel Trichler, Senior Research Analyst, AidData

 Christian Baehr, Junior Data Analyst, AidData